Three Ingredients, Three Labs, One Squeeze: Reading the 2026 AI Compute Crisis

 The Sentence That Broke the Chess Board

-Ami Vora is on stage.
-Anthropic's new Chief Product Officer.
-She's about ten minutes into the keynote when she drops the line that empties the air out of the room:
+May 6, 2026.
+San Francisco.
+Code with Claude.
+Ami Vora, Anthropic's new Chief Product Officer, is ten minutes into the keynote when she drops the line that empties the air out of the room:

 "We're partnering with SpaceX to use all of the capacity of their Colossus data center."

-Here's why that sentence matters.
 Four months earlier, on January 12, Anthropic cut off xAI's access to Claude after discovering Musk's lab had been using it through Cursor for internal development. xAI co-founder Tony Wu sent an internal memo that morning, first reported by Kylie Robison:

 "According to Cursor, this is a new policy Anthropic is enforcing for all its major competitors."